College is expensive!!

-Checking your credit also helps insure that fraudulent accounts or incorrectly reported information can be fixed quickly.
+Checking your credit also helps ensure that fraudulent accounts or incorrectly reported information can be fixed quickly.

 Why is My Credit Rating Important?

-Here’s why when applying for student loans your credit rating is important:
+Here’s why when applying for student loans, your credit rating is essential:

 The companies lending the money look at your credit rating to see how well you’ve paid your bills in the past.
 If you are behind or have skipped payments, they will NOT want to work with you.